G.I. Jane

 G.I.
 Jane is a 1997 American action drama film directed by Ridley Scott and starring Demi Moore, Viggo Mortensen, and Anne Bancroft.
 The film tells the fictional story of the first woman to undergo special operations training similar to the U.S. Navy SEALs.

-The film was produced by Largo Entertainment, Scott Free Productions, and Caravan Pictures, and distributed by Hollywood Pictures.
-It received mixed reviews, with Moore's performance receiving criticism and winning her the Razzie Award for Worst Actress.
-It performed moderately at the box office, grossing $48 million domestically and $97 million worldwide.
-The film also earned $22 million from home VHS/DVD sales.
+The film was produced by Largo Entertainment, Scott Free Productions, and Caravan Pictures, and distributed by Buena Vista Pictures through the Hollywood Pictures label.
+Though it received generally favorable reviews and Moore's performance received some praise, she still won the Razzie Award for Worst Actress, which is commonly attributed to her role in the critically panned Striptease the year prior.
+It opened at No. 1 at the US box office, where it remained for two weeks, ultimately grossing $98.4 million worldwide on a $50 million budget.
+The film grossed over $22 million in VHS and DVD rentals.
+In her autobiography Inside Out, Moore called G.I.
+Jane her proudest professional achievement.

 Plot

 A Senate Armed Services Committee interviews a candidate for the position of Secretary of the Navy.
 Senator Lillian DeHaven from Texas criticizes the Navy for not being gender-neutral.
-Behind the curtains, a deal is struck: If women compare favorably with men in a series of test cases, the military will integrate women fully into all occupations of the Navy.
+Behind the curtains, a deal is struck: if women compare favorably with men in a series of test cases, the military will integrate women fully into all occupations of the Navy.

-The first test is the training course of the U.S. Navy Combined Reconnaissance Team (similar to the SEALs UDT/BUDs) Senator DeHaven selects topographical analyst Lieutenant Jordan O'Neil, because she is physically more feminine than the other candidates.
+The first test is the training course of the U.S. Navy Combined Reconnaissance Team.
+Senator DeHaven selects topographical analyst Lieutenant Jordan O'Neil, because she is physically more feminine than the other candidates.

 To make the grade, O'Neil must survive a grueling selection program in which almost sixty percent of candidates wash out, most before the fourth week, with the third week being particularly intensive ("hell week").
 The enigmatic Command Master Chief John James Urgayle runs the training program that involves 20-hour days of tasks designed to wear down recruits' physical and mental strength, including pushing giant ship fenders up beach dunes, working through obstacle courses, and hauling landing rafts.
+Even though O’Neil outranks Urgayle, he is in charge of training and O’Neil has to fight for her spot like all the others.

 Given a 30-second "gender-norming" allowance in an obstacle course, O'Neil demands to be held to the same standards as the male trainees.
 The master chief observes O'Neil helping the other candidates by allowing them to climb on her back to make it over the wall obstacle course.
-Eight weeks into the program, during SERE training in Captiva, Florida, the Master Chief ties her to a chair with her hands behind her back, grabs hold of her and slams her through the door, then picking her up off the floor he repeatedly dunks her head in ice-cold water in front of the other crew members.
+Eight weeks into the program, during SERE training in Captiva, Florida, the Master Chief ties her to a chair with her hands behind her back, grabs hold of her and slams her through the door, picks her up off the floor, and repeatedly dunks her head in ice-cold water in front of the other crew members.
 O'Neil retaliates and is successful in causing him some injury, despite her immobilized arms.
 In so doing, she acquires respect from him, as well as from the other trainees.